djjudas21/puppet-django/README.md

 Optional parameter.
 Override Apache listen port.
 Defaults to `80` if `$ssl = false` and `443` if `$ssl = true`.

+### `ssl_cert`

+Optional parameter.
+Specify the path to your SSL certificate.
+Defaults to whatever `puppetlabs/apache` chooses for your OS.

+### `ssl_key`

+Optional parameter.
+Specify the path to your SSL private key.
+Defaults to whatever `puppetlabs/apache` chooses for your OS.

 ## Limitations